SparVAR: Exploring Sparsity in Visual AutoRegressive Modeling for Training-Free Acceleration: Algorithmic Details of

 \subsection{Hardware-Efficient Sparse Computation}

-As illustrated in Fig.~\ref{fig:CS4A}, the pipeline of $CS^4A$ comprises two distinct phases: sparse pattern identification and hardware-accelerated sparse computation.
-At the sparse decision scale $S$, we perform full dense attention to capture the global dependency structure.
-To avoid the computational overhead associated with sorting attention scores for individual queries, we adopt a block-wise Column-Sum strategy~\cite{chipmunk}.
-We partition the attention map $\mathbf{P}^{(S)}$ into contiguous query blocks of size $C$, as highlighted by the red dashed boxes in Fig.~\ref{fig:CS4A}.
+As illustrated in Fig.~\ref{fig:CS4A}, the pipeline of $CS^4A$ comprises two distinct phases: \textbf{sparse pattern identification} and \textbf{hardware-accelerated sparse computation}.
+At the sparse decision scale $S$, we compute full dense attention to capture the global dependency structure.
+To avoid the computational overhead of sorting per-query token attention scores, we adopt the block-wise column-sum strategy~\cite{chipmunk}.
+We partition the attention map $\mathbf{P}^{(S)}$ into contiguous query blocks of size $C$, highlighted by the red dashed boxes in Fig.~\ref{fig:CS4A}.
 Within each query block, we aggregate attention scores along the query dimension to derive a cumulative importance score for each key column.
 Subsequently, the sparse indices $\text{inds}^{(S)}$ are determined by performing a Top-$K$ selection on these column sums.
-These indices are then projected to the target scale $K$ via our sparse index mapping strategy $\mathcal{M}_{S\to K}(\cdot)$, enabling efficient sparse computation at high-resolution scales.
+These indices are then projected to the target scale $k \in \{S+1, \dots, K\}$ via our sparse index mapping strategy $\mathcal{M}_{S\to k}(\cdot)$, enabling efficient sparse computation at high-resolution scales.

 A primary challenge in sparse attention lies in the inefficiency of unstructured sparsity, where random sparse matrix multiplication fails to effectively leverage the Tensor Cores on modern GPUs.
 Furthermore, runtime overheads such as dynamic mask computation and cache maintenance can introduce significant latency.
 To address this, we adopt the Tile Packing technique~\cite{chipmunk}, which maps sparse computation into compacted dense computation.
 We extend their efficient custom kernels to support our causal cross-scale attention mechanism.
-Specifically, guided by the mapped sparse indices $\text{inds}^{(K)}$, the kernel \textbf{gathers} discrete, non-contiguous key and value vectors from the GPU global memory (HBM).
+Specifically, guided by the mapped sparse indices $\text{inds}^{(k)}$, the kernel \textbf{gathers} discrete, non-contiguous key and value vectors from the GPU global memory (HBM).
 These vectors are then \textbf{packed} into contiguous dense tiles within the GPU shared memory (SRAM).
 Once resident in SRAM, these packed tiles constitute a logically dense matrix (as shown in the bottom-left of Fig.~\ref{fig:CS4A}).
 This transformation enables the GPU to execute standard dense General Matrix Multiplications (GEMMs) using Tensor Cores, thereby achieving peak computational throughput.